Elissa Mood MSc MBACP Lev 4 Dip Counselling Lev 6 Dip Relationship Counselling

 What to expect in your first counselling session

 In our first session I begin by explaining the boundaries to confidentiality, and asking you a few practical questions (e.g. contact details, health issues and medication).
 You will then have a chance to offload and tell me more about what's been troubling you.
 This opportunity to share your problems with someone trained to listen without judgment, advice or opinions can in itself be enormously therapeutic, and provide a feeling of relief and hope.
 We will also be able to discuss what you hope to gain from counselling in this session, so we have a clear map to follow if you decide to continue with me as your counsellor.
-This first session is free, so you have an opportunity to decide if I’m the right person for you, before any financial outlay.

 If I don't feel I can give you the help you need, I should be able to refer you to someone who can.
 If you feel comfortable and are happy to continue with me, we can set up a second session, and will continue to see each other on a weekly/fortnightly/monthly or ad hoc basis, according to your needs.